 Chant Jai Shri Ram to remove evil spirits, BJP to Mamata

-Kolkata, June 03: Taking a dig at West Bengal chief minister Mamata Banerjee, Delhi BJP leader Praveen Shankar Kapoor on Sunday asked her to chant lord Ram's name, saying it will help her remove effects of "bad spirits".
+Kolkata, June 03: Taking a dig at West Bengal chief minister Mamata Banerjee, Delhi Bharatiya Janata Party (BJP) leader Praveen Shankar Kapoor on Sunday asked her to chant lord Ram's name, saying it will help her remove effects of "bad spirits".

 In a letter to the Trinamool Congress (TMC) chief, Kapoor said he has also sent her a 'Bhagwan Shri Ram Naam Mantra' and asked her to keep it on her table.